JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 This is a bit of a gray area - earlier I noted that documenting a product is different from software, but there are platforms that have to do a bit of both.
 Take GitHub for example - it has a robust API that intersects with many of the same product areas as the UI on GitHub.com.

+Documenting that much information, keeping it all up-to-date, and ensuring consistency and clarity across it all is really, really difficult.

 ## Jason's hot take

 Open source projects shouldn't **need** separate websites.
 [This tweet](https://twitter.com/bitandbang/status/1285358078511251456?s=20) was an interesting point of reflection: